Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on Tax Software for You

 Tax Liability Based on Residental Status

 Determining the residential location of the taxpayer is equally important for the tax department as verifying other documents.
 But why?
-Well, it is already known that the earnings of the registered taxpayer from any source present (property or business) in India is taxable under the law.
+Well, it is already known that the earnings of the registered taxpayer from any source present (property or business) in India are taxable under the law.
 Another major factor that determines the tax liability of an assessee is his residential status in the country during the financial year.

 As per experts, the residential status of the taxpayer means the number of days he was physically present in the country during a financial year and the preceding ten financial years.
 A Non-Resident/Resident but not ordinarily resident taxpayer has tax liability only on India-sourced income/income received in India whereas a Resident and Ordinarily Resident is taxable on worldwide income.